kikiklang/pomme-page/README.md

     ```sh
     cd pomme-page && npm ci
     ```
-4. To finish the installation, you will have to provide a `.env` file where you can place your configuration variables like API keys.
+4. To finish the installation, you must provide a `.env` file where you can place your configuration variables like API keys.
 Put this file at the root of pomme-page folder (see example with the `.env.example` file).

 ## Usage
  You can now open the project in your IDE and run this project locally